apache/streampipes-website/documentation/docs/06_extend-setup.md

 ### Maven archetypes

-Create the Maven archetype as described in the [Getting Started](06_extend-archetypes.md) guide.
+Create the Maven archetype as described in the [Maven Archetypes](06_extend-archetypes.md) guide.

 ### Examples